MarioniLab/CovidPBMC/singularity/README.md

 The image contains the following software
 - R 3.6.3 with Bioconductor Version 3.10 and all packages specified in ListOfPackages.txt
 - CellRanger 3.1.0
+- Vireo and cellSNP
+- Vartrix
+- Freebayes

 ## Building the image